netoptimizer/prototype-kernel/kernel/Documentation/networking/XDP/use-cases/xdp_use_case_load_balancer.rst

 Untraditional XDP load balancer
 ===============================

-Imagine implementing a load-balancer without any dedicated servers for load balancing, 100% scalable and no single point of failure.
+Imagine implementing a load balancer without any dedicated servers for load balancing, 100% scalable and with no single point of failure.

  Be the load balancer yourself!